Post

 d3.range

 d3.range returns an array of evenly spaced numbers.
-It has three arguments: start, stop and step.
-The only required attribute is stop. start defaults to 0 and step defaults to 1. start is inclusive, stop is exclusive.
+It has three arguments: start, stop, and step.
+The only required argument is stop. start defaults to 0, and step defaults to 1. start is inclusive, stop is exclusive.

 d3.ticks